Oceanique: Menu

-Oceanique's menu, which consists solely of dinner selections, is subject to change daily due to the freshness of the fish and its availability.
-The variety of fish used are freshwater fish found in the Great Lakes Although Oceanique's speciality is seafood, the menu does include meat, such as the Prime Nebraska filet mignon, the South Carolina Quail foie gras, and duck confit.
-Oceanique also provides vegetarian and vegan options.
+Oceanique's menu, which consists solely of dinner selections, is subject to change daily due to the freshness and availability of the fish.
+The fish used are freshwater fish found in the Great Lakes Although Oceanique's specialty is seafood, the menu does include other meat, vegetarian, and vegan options.
 The cooking style is French, reflecting chef Mark Grosz's three-year training under Jean Banchet of Le Francais'.
-He also honed his skills in Hong Kong and France.
-However, Grosz's dishes also incorporate many Asian and Latin ingredients.
+Mark Grosz also leanrned in Hong Kong and France.
+The dishes also incorporate many Asian and Latin ingredients.

-The dishes are prepared using local, organic produce and seafood from green-friendly suppliers.
-One such supplier is Supreme Lobster.
+The dishes are prepared using local, organic produce and seafood from green-friendly suppliers such as Supreme Lobster.
 The restaurant offers dishes off an à la carte menu but also offers a seasonal seven-course tasting menu.
 Both options are accompanied by an amuse-bouche interspersed throughout dinner, and sorbets of varying flavors as intermezzos.
-After the remodel, a new bar menu was introduced that includes lobster sandwiches, Maine pemaquid oysters, market ceviche, and poached shrimp.
+The bar menu includes lobster sandwiches, Maine pemaquid oysters, market ceviche, and poached shrimp.

 Wine list

-Known for its extensive wine collection of nearly 900 wines, rare Champagne, Burgundy, Bordeaux, and California Cabernet can be purchased there.
+Oceanique is known for its extensive wine collection of nearly 900 wines, including rare Champagne, Burgundy, Bordeaux, and California Cabernet.
 The reserve library includes well-known labels such as Domaine de la Romanée-Conti, Angelo Gaja, and Domaine Leroy.
-As a result, Oceanique has consistently won the Wine Spectator Magazine’s "Best of Award of Excellence" every year since 1993.
-There is no corkage fee on Mondays for guests who wish to BYO.
-On other days the corkage fee is $30.
-Within its menu, Oceanique utilizes an old Polish proverb: Fish, to taste right, must swim three times: in water, in butter, and in wine.
-Wine pairings are offered as well, and the sommelier helps to pair a wine that will bring the flavor out of the entree the customer chooses.
-Oceanique offers wine-paired dinners that come in three levels and at varying prices.
-The first is the Introductory Cru Pairing, the second is the Intermediate Cru Pairing, and the third is the Grand Cru Pairing.
+As a result, Oceanique has consistently won the Wine Spectator Magazine's "Best of Award of Excellence" every year since 1993.
+Oceanique offers wine-paired dinners that come in three levels and at varying prices: the Introductory Cru Pairing, the Intermediate Cru Pairing, and the Grand Cru Pairing.

 Remodel

-Oceanique underwent significant remodeling in July 2013.
-The restaurant closes annually in the summer for vacation and therefore chose that time to transform from its previous form after 24 years.
+Oceanique underwent significant remodeling in July 2013 during its annual summer closure.
 They went from what "Make it Better Magazine" calls a "country-French look and billowing draperies" to a more contemporary look.
-Oceanique consists of two dining rooms, with the West Room as the main dining room and the East Room is the room that customers walk into when they enter through the door.
+Oceanique consists of two dining rooms, with the West Room as the main dining room and the East Room as the room that customers walk into when they enter through the door.
 The bar is located in the East room.
-However, after the remodel, the bar area changed and added "a communal trestle table" that provides an extension of the bar to accommodate customers who want a drink and to eat a small plate or two.
-It also, provides a waiting area.
+After the remodel, the bar area changed and added "a communal trestle table" that provides an extension of the bar to accommodate customers who want a drink and to eat a small plate or two.
+It also provides a waiting area.